kayleb01/church-management-app/readme.md

 <p align="center"><Churh Management App</p>

 <p align="center">
     Built with Laravel and vuejs(front-end)
 </p>

 ## About This App

-This is a churn or orgainsation management app which is designed with the intention to easy manual management of organisations
+This is a church or orgainsation management app which is designed with the intention to easy manual management of organisations

 ## Laravel
 Laravel is accessible, powerful, and provides tools required for large, robust applications.